maAPPsDEV/gatekeeper-attack-one/README.md

 test
 ```

-You should take ownership of the target contract successfully.
+You should pass three gatekeepers successfully.

 ```
 truffle(develop)> test